MahmoudShaaban00/carcare/README.md

 1. **Install Node.js**

-   Download and install it from: https://nodejs.org and write in cmd or powreshell "npm run dev"
+   Download and install it from: https://nodejs.org and write in cmd or powershell "npm run dev"